 Good marketing is often about using skills associated with the right side of the brain: storytelling, imagination, intuition, etc. But great marketing includes the other hemisphere as well.

 We’re talking science, of course.
 A closer look at human behavior and why it is we do the things we do reveals a number of concepts that can be applied to marketing messaging and content.
-The results not only manifest a strong sense of creativity, but also trigger inherent behaviors in consumers that can work to a business’s benefit in both the short and long term.
+The results not only manifest a strong sense of creativity, but also trigger inherent behaviors in prospective clients that can work to a business’s benefit in both the short and long term.

-Luckily, you don’t need to be a psychologist to understand these behaviors.
-In this guide, we’ll review a number of behavioral principles and show you how one of a leading e-commerce store has successfully applied them to their marketing efforts for greater conversion rates.
+Luckily, you don’t need to be a consumer psychologist to understand these behaviors.
+In this guide, we’ll review a number of behavioral principles and show you how a leading e-commerce store has successfully applied them to their marketing efforts for greater conversion rates.

-We’ll walk you through the buying process step-by-step in a real-life case study.
-By using concrete examples of strategies and insights, you will learn both how and why they work.
+We’ll also walk you through the buying process step-by-step in a real-life case study.
+By using concrete examples of strategies and insights, you'll learn both how and why they work.

-You’ll walk away with knowledge of how to use marketing psychology to boost your e-commerce sales and ensure your customers keep coming back.
+You’ll walk away with knowledge of how to use the psychology of marketing to boost your e-commerce sales and ensure your customers keep coming back.
 These learnings are based on how human psychology works and you can replicate them in any e-shop.

 Along the way, we’ll also give you specific tips on how Bloomreach can help you get started.